 The Huawei Mate X, unveiled at MWC, folds out into an 8-inch tablet; otherwise, it's got a pair of panels on either side that you can use.
 And this phone is going to offer 5G connectivity via Huawei's Balong 5000 modem, which is combined with Huawei's existing Kirin 980 chipset.
 (Unlike the vast majority of flagship Android phone makers, who turn to Qualcomm for mobile processing components, Huawei builds its own silicon.)

-What else we've heard: We don't know if Huawei's 5G phone will reach the U.S., but given the U.S. government's ongoing hostility toward Huawei, such an arrival would be a surprise.
-And the recent move by the U.S. Department of Congress to block U.S. firms from offering software or hardware to Huawei has cast a cloud over the Chinese company's future.
+What else we've heard: We'd be surprised if Huawei's 5G phone will reach the U.S., given the U.S. government's ongoing hostility toward the company.
+And the recent move by the U.S. Department of Congress to block American firms from offering software or hardware to Huawei has cast a cloud over the Chinese company's future.

-What We Know: ZTE says that its flagship phone is going to add 5G connectivity, with the ZTE Axon 10 Pro 5G coming to China and Europe in the first half of the year.
-The LTE version of the Snapdragon 855-powered phone is already available, and it features a teardrop notch on its display and three rear cameras (a 48-megapixel main lens augmented by telephoto and wide angle shooters).
+What We Know: ZTE's flagship Axon 10 has a 5G-capable variant, with the ZTE Axon 10 Pro 5G that arrived in China late this past summer.
+The LTE version of the Snapdragon 855-powered phone is already available worldwide (including in the U.S.), and it features a teardrop notch on its display and three rear cameras (a 48-megapixel main lens augmented by telephoto and wide angle shooters).
 The 5G version of the Axon 10 Pro is essentially the same phone, only with a 5G modem and a liquid cooling system.

 Artificial intelligence figures to be a big part of the Axon 10 Pro 5G, too.
-ZTE said its phone will feature an “AI triple-camera, AI motion capture, AI scene recognition, AI portrait lighting adjustment, AI user behavior learning and AI everywhere.”
+ZTE touted an “AI triple-camera, AI motion capture, AI scene recognition, AI portrait lighting adjustment, AI user behavior learning and AI everywhere” in the run up to the phone's launch.

 Other phone makers

-A lot of the other companies that have disclosed 5G plans are in the same class as Huawei: Chinese phone makers that will come out with 5G phones in the early part of 2019 without those devices making it to the U.S.
+A lot of the other companies that have disclosed 5G plans are in the same class as Huawei: Chinese phone makers that have already released one or more 5G handsets, with some making their way to Europe and the U.K. as the U.S. market has been largely ignored.

 What about Apple?

 Apple never discloses its smartphone plans until it's good and ready, though that doesn't stop the iPhone rumor mill from setting expectations for future devices out of Cupertino.
-And right now, all signs point to Apple sitting out the 5G rollout in 2019.
+And right now, all signs point to Apple joining the 5G fight in 2020.

 Late last year, Bloomberg reported that Apple wouldn't come out with a 5G iPhone until 2020, which would match the company's approach to the 4G rollout a decade ago.
 Apple's strategy this time around may have been influenced by a since-resolved dispute with Qualcomm that was preventing Apple from using the chip maker's modems and forcing it to find alternative suppliers.